Book a 20-minute call where I guarantee 3 SEO fixes that will increase traffic.

 • Compliance guides: Practical resources for SOC 2, HIPAA, ISO 27001, etc.

-• Vulnerability walkthroughs: Detailed, technical explorations that show authority
+• Vulnerability walkthroughs : Detailed, technical explorations that show authority

-• Case studies: Highlighting business impact with real metrics
+• Case studies : Highlighting business impact with real metrics

 • Solution comparisons: Helping buyers evaluate options based on key criteria

-To support different stages of the funnel:
+To support different stages of the funnel, you can focus on creating content like:

 • Top-of-funnel: Focus on awareness and education ("What is a SIEM?")